-Lay and Young (2014) examined self-disclosure patterns on social network sites, especially microblogging platforms.
-They found that popularity and interpersonal needs significantly affect self-disclosure.
-It was also found that people report a greater degree of self-disclosure online than in offline relationships (Chan & Cheng, 2004).
-Alongside the lack of nonverbal cues, most social networking activities' asynchronous nature affects people’s intimate disclosure level (Suler, 1996; Walther, 2004).
-One of the most attractive social network features is that users can share updates about their status, feelings, thoughts, and actions with friends and strangers (Jones et al., 2008; Valenzuela et al., 2009).
-On the other hand, public disclosure of personal information can be problematic in identity theft, stalking, and harassment (Gross & Acquisti, 2005; Nosko et al., 2010).
-Regarding the challenges of disclosing information online, Taddicken (2013, 250) argued that: "Self-disclosed information on the Internet is therefore persistent, replicable, scalable, searchable and shareable."
+Lay and Young (2014)’s study of self-disclosure patterns on SNSs, particularly on microblogging platforms, found that popularity and interpersonal needs significantly affect self-disclosure.
+Chan and Cheng (2004) find that people report a greater degree of self-disclosure in online than offline relationships.
+The asynchronous nature of and the lack of nonverbal cues in most SNS activity affects people’s level of intimate disclosure (Suler 2004; Walther 1996).
+One of the most attractive features of online social networking is that users can share updates about their status, feelings, thoughts, and actions with both friends and strangers (Jones et al. 2008; Valenzuela, Park, and Kee 2009).
+On the other hand, public disclosure of personal information can be problematic in relation to identity theft, stalking, and harassment (Gross and Acquisti 2005; Nosko, Wood, and Moelma 2010).
+As Taddicken points out: “Self-disclosed information on the internet is therefore persistent, replicable, scalable, searchable and shareable” (2013, 250).

-Studies have shown that participants are cautious concerning their privacy and know of these dangers (Al-Saggaf, 2011; Boyd and Ellison, 2007; Jones et al., 2008; Young, 2009); therefore, intimate self-disclosure in cyberspace is quite common (Jones et al., 2008; Taddicken, 2013; Valenzuela et al., 2009) due to users' inability to refrain from sharing personal information (Edwards & Brown, 2009).
-The anonymity of online social networks enables lonely people to share intimate information (Bonetti et al., 2010).
+Studies have shown that SNS participants are cautious about their privacy and are aware of the dangers (Al-Saggaf 2011; Boyd and Ellison 2007; Jones et al., 2008; Young, 2009).
+Nonetheless, intimate self-disclosure in cyberspace is quite common (Jones et al. 2008; Taddicken 2013; Valenzuela, Park, and Kee 2009), due to users’ inability to refrain from sharing personal information (Edwards and Brown 2009).
+The anonymity of online social networks enables lonely people particularly to share intimate information (Bonetti, Campbell, and Gilmore 2010).

-Based on the abovementioned literature, we hypothesize as follows:
+In this regard and based on our understanding of the extant literature reviewed above, we hypothesise the following:

-H1: A positive correlation will be found between self-disclosure and perceived gratifications.
-The greater the degree of self-disclosure, the more positive perceived gratifications will be.
+H1: A positive correlation will be found between self-disclosure and perceived gratification.

+This is to say, that the greater the degree of self-disclosure, the more positively gratification will be perceived.

-H2: Group engagement will mediate the correlation between self-disclosure and perceived gratifications: self-disclosure will contribute to group engagement, contributing to perceived gratifications.
+H2: Group engagement will mediate the correlation between self-disclosure and perceived

+gratification: self-disclosure will contribute to group engagement and, in turn, perceived gratification.

 Loneliness

-Existent findings regarding the connection between solitude and the online environment are inconclusive and, at times, contradictory (Nowland et al., 2017).
-Some studies show that people who use the internet frequently report higher levels of loneliness (Kalpidou et al., 2011).
-Similarly, a positive correlation was found between loneliness and frequent use of Facebook (Lou et al., 2012).
-In contrast, other studies demonstrate that SNSs reduce loneliness by providing socializing opportunities and controlling interactions (Valkenburg & Peter, 2009; Vergeer & Pelzer, 2009).
-It was also found that the greater the number of members in a person’s social network, the less lonely they feel (Skues et al., 2012).
+Existing studies of the relation between solitude and the online environment are inconclusive, and even contradict one another (Nowland, Necka, and Cacioppo 2017).
+Some studies show that people who use the internet frequently report higher levels of loneliness (for example, Kalpidou, Costin, and Morris 2011; Lou et al. 2012).
+Other studies contend that SNSs reduce loneliness by providing socializing opportunities and controlling interactions (Valkenburg and Peter 2009; Vergeer and Pelzer 2009).
+Skues, Williams, and Wise (2012) also found that the larger a person’s social network, the less lonely they feel.

-Research on online loneliness offers two competing perspectives on these conflicting findings (Valkenburg & Peter, 2007): The displacement hypothesis posits that users take advantage of the medium to replace offline with online relationships.
-Conversely, the stimulation hypothesis posits that the internet succeeds in reducing loneliness because it expands the possibilities for creating new relationships online.
+Research on online activity and loneliness offers two competing perspectives on these conflicting findings (Valkenburg and Peter 2007): The “displacement hypothesis” posits that users take advantage of the medium to substitute online relationships for the relative lack of offline relationships.
+Conversely, the “stimulation hypothesis” posits that the internet succeeds in reducing loneliness because it expands the possibilities for creating new relationships online.

-Deters and Matthias (2013) found that posting Facebook status updates significantly impacts users' sense of loneliness.
-Regardless of the amount and nature of the comments they received, the more frequently users posted these updates, the less lonely they felt.
-In a meta-analysis of thousands of papers on Facebook use and loneliness, Song et al. (2014) found a positive correlation between Facebook use and loneliness.
-Specifically, that lonely people use Facebook, rather than Facebook causing its users to feel lonely.
+Deters and Matthias (2013) found that the frequency of posting Facebook status updates, regardless of the comments received, significantly reduces the sense of loneliness users feel.
+In a meta-analysis of thousands of papers on Facebook use and loneliness, Song et al. (2014) found a positive correlation between Facebook use and loneliness, more specifically lonely people use Facebook, rather than Facebook causes its users to feel lonely.

-DiTommaso and Spinner (1993) and DiTommaso et al. (2004) proposed the social-emotional loneliness scale – a multidimensional scale for measuring loneliness for adults used to assess loneliness in the present study.
+DiTommaso and Spinner (1993) and DiTommaso, Brannen, and Best (2004) propose a social-emotional loneliness scale, a multidimensional scale for measuring loneliness for adults used to assess loneliness in the present study.